dulnan/gymote/README.md

 which will received the data as the first argument.
 In there you send the data via your WebRTC or WebSocket connection.

+### Requesting access to gyroscope
+Starting with iOS 12.2 accessing device motion data (like gyroscope) requires permission from the user.
+As of September 2019 there is no way to check if permission has been granted, so the best bet is to ask for permission on every page load.

 ## GymoteScreen
 The "receiving" end is mostly responsible for emitting events based on the incoming remote data.
 The data (ArrayBuffer) is passed to the handleRemoteData